Team1Banking/Project2/README.md

-# ANT - Associated network of transactions
+# ANT - Associated Network Of Transactions

 ![ant-high-resolution-logo-color-on-transparent-background_(4)](https://github.com/Team1Banking/Project2/assets/107225817/8d27752a-6d91-434d-a0fe-cb6b9f1efd9d)

-- A banking web application that consists of a back-end system built with the Spring Framework and a front-end application developed using React.
+A banking web application that consists of a back-end system built with the Spring Framework and a front-end application developed using React.
 The back-end system utilizes various components of the Spring Framework, including Spring Boot, Spring Data, Spring Web, and Spring Security with JWT authentication.
 The front-end communicates with the back-end through Axios requests.

 ## Overview

-- Simulates an online banking system.
+Simulates an online banking system.
 It allows users to register/login, deposit/withdraw money from accounts, transfer money between accounts and recipients, and view transactions.

-### - Back-End:
+### Back-End:
 - Spring Boot: Used for the creation and setup of the application.
 - Spring Data: Utilized for communication with a PostgreSQL database.
 - Spring Web: Used for HTTP request handling and creation of controllers.
 - Spring Security: Implements JWT-based authentication for secure access.

-### - Front-End:
+### Front-End:
 - React: The front-end is built using React, a popular JavaScript library for building user interfaces.
 - Axios: Used for making HTTP requests from the front-end to the back-end.